The Ebionite Gnostics, the Sabbath Day, and the Apostle Paul

 Romans 8:1-9 So now there is no condemnation for those who belong to Christ Jesus.
 2 For the power of the life-giving Spirit has freed you through Christ Jesus from the power of sin that leads to death.
 The law of Moses could not save us, because of our sinful nature.
 But God put into effect a different plan to save us.
 He sent his own Son in a human body like ours, except that ours are sinful.
 God destroyed sin's control over us by giving his Son as a sacrifice for our sins.
 He did this so that the requirement of the law would be fully accomplished for us who no longer follow our sinful nature but instead follow the Spirit.
 Those who are dominated by the sinful nature think about sinful things, but those who are controlled by the Holy Spirit think about things that please the Spirit.
 If your sinful nature controls your mind, there is death.
 But if the Holy Spirit controls your mind, there is life and peace.
 For the sinful nature is always hostile to God.
 It never did obey God's laws, and it never will.
 That's why those who are still under the control of their sinful nature can never please God.
 But you are not controlled by your sinful nature.
 You are controlled by the Spirit if you have the Spirit of God living in you.
 (And remember that those who do not have the Spirit of Christ living in them are not Christians at all.)

 So to summarize what we have said: the Ebionite sect was a very popular Judaising pseudo-Christian sect in the first century church which vehemently opposed the teachings of Paul and John.
 The Ebionites believed that Christ was the true sinless Messiah, but they denied His inherent eternal divinity and His atoning sacrifice on the cross.
 They taught that salvation and eternal life were earned by perfectly keeping the entire Torah including the Ten Commandments and the ceremonial holy days.
 To them Christ was merely one's example of how to perfectly keep the Law in order to obtain eternal life.
-Since Christ kept the entire Torah perfectly, including circumcision, and never sinned, they believed that salvation was earned by the believer in the same way.
-They denied faith in the imputed righteousness of Christ and His substitutionary vicarious atonement on the cross as the repentant sinner's free gift of justification and eternal life.
+Since Christ kept the entire Torah perfectly (including circumcision) and never sinned, they believed that salvation was earned by the believer in the same way.
+They denied faith in the imputed righteousness of Christ and His substitutionary vicarious atonement on the cross as the meritorious basis of the repentant sinner's free gift of justification and eternal life.

 With this background in mind the Pauline epistles of Galatians, Colossians, and Timothy; and the epistles of Peter; and the epistles of I, II, III John: and the epistle of Jude all come into sharper focus and understanding.
 The apostles were continually battling with the Judaising Ebionites who were teaching this false gospel.
 By the way, the term "Ebionite" means "humble poor one" and Paul mentions the fact that they were practicing "voluntary humility" in his epistle to the Colossians.
 With the historical understanding of the heresy that the Ebionites were teaching, the real meaning of what Paul was opposing in his epistles to the Galatians and especially Colossians literally jumps out of the pages.
 The apostles were continually having to defend 1.) the eternal divinity of Christ and 2.) the vicarious atonement of our Lord.